myt00seven/Prepare-for-ncov-COVID-19-in-US/README.md

 # What to buy

-> 3 most important things in survival, good hygiene, daily food, and having lights/electricity.
+> Three most important things in survival, good hygiene, daily food, and having lights/electricity.

 ## Hygiene